reframejs/reframe/docs/usage-manual.md

    ~~~shell
    $ reframe create react-frontend
    ~~~
-   A `my-reframe-app/` directory is created and populated with the !ARGUMENT-1 starter.
+   A `my-reframe-app/` directory is created and populated with the react-frontend starter.

 3. Build and serve the app.
    ~~~shell